ngust/Harp_Blog/articles/linux-tools-conky.md

     processes: $processes  $alignr running: $running_processes
     uptime: $uptime

 Next I define the memory usage bars and hard drive usage.
 The bar heights are defined by this bit `${membar 15,200}` where height is 15 and length is 200 pixels.
-You can easily pick the colours and mount points for dives to be used.
+You can easily pick the colors and mount points for dives to be used.

      MEM: ${alignr}$mem / $memmax
         ${color blue}${membar 15,200}